kurotetsuka/json-simpler/readme.md

 This java library is released under the MIT license.
 See [license.txt](license.txt) for the details.
 If I understand it correctly, this just means you can do whatever you want with it :).

 This code uses some libraries.
-These libraries should be in the lib/ folder.
+To compile,these libraries should be in the lib/ folder.
  * json-simple : [code.google.com/p/json-simple](http://code.google.com/p/json-simple/)

 Your lib folder should look somewhat like this: